-How Long to Bake Salmon
+How Long to Bake Salmon in Oven

 This post may contain affiliate links.
 Please read the disclosure policy.

 Learn how long to bake salmon to enjoy moist and flakey fish.
 This step-by-step guide shows you how to bake salmon in the oven easily every time.
 Say goodbye to chewy, overcooked salmon!

 What’s not to like about salmon?
 This popular dinner idea is loaded with health benefits including B vitamins, potassium, selenium and more.
 It’s also suitable for low-carb, paleo and gluten-free diets.

 The oven is hands-down one of the best ways to prepare salmon, as the indirect heat cooks the fish quickly and evenly.
 However, there are tips and tricks to get the best results, so let’s explore further!

 Types of Salmon